deepjyotisaha/eag6/math_agent/readme.md

 ##TODO

-1. Add decision.py
+1. Add Intent detection
-2. Add inclusion of ambiguous handling
-2. Add memory.pu
+2. Route intent detection & memory to planning
+3. Modify execution to stick to planed plan and iteract with user as needed
-3. Add frontend.py
+4. Add Pydantic
-4. Add proper user interaction
+4. Dynamic user interaction when in the descion which was not in the plan
-5. Add pyd
+5. Generate dynamic questions for user memory
-6. Gooduse case
+6. Add frontend
+7. Add user input for query
+8. Add introduction to the user from tools and system prompt
+9. good use case

 ## System Prompt